RyanMersmann/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model - it is the programming interface for HTML and HML docs.
+It represents the page on the browser and you can change the doc structure style and content. it can be manipulated.

 2. What is an event?

+Events are interactions with HTML that occurs when the user or browser manipulates the page.
+For example, a page load is an event, or a click.

 3. What is an event listener?

+IT is a function which takes the event to listen for and a second argument that rns whenever the event occurs.

 4. Why would we convert a NodeList into an Array?

+Arrays hae more functionality like map, forEach, etc which allows for different features and uses than nodelists.

 5. What is a component?

+an independent and reusable bit of code that will be used mutliple times in an app or page.

 ### Git Set up